-HIGHWAYS: PRIORITY H5, GREEN INFRASTRUCTURE IN THE DESIGN AND MAINTENANCE OF OUR HIGHWAYS AND FOOTWAYS
+HIGHWAYS: PRIORITY 5, GREEN INFRASTRUCTURE IN THE DESIGN AND MAINTENANCE OF OUR HIGHWAYS AND FOOTWAYS

-The Council is committed to working with TfGM as part of our Climate Change Strategy, and this includes preparedness for the impacts of Climate Change such as extreme rainfall and heatwave events.
-Green and blue infrastructure can include trees and soakaways such as that illustrated here.
+The Council is committed to working with Transport for Greater Manchester (TfGM) as part of our Climate Change Strategy, and this includes preparedness for the impacts of Climate Change such as extreme rainfall and heatwave events.
+Green infrastructure can include trees and soakaways such as that illustrated here.
 It can help mitigate rainfall events by reducing run-off by capturing water in the soil beds.

-We are including green infrastructure in the design of existing highway and active travel infrastructure and will work with site promotors to include both functional and amenity green infrastructure as part of their plans.
+We are including green infrastructure in the design of existing highway and active travel infrastructure, and work with site promotors to include both functional and amenity green infrastructure as part of their plans.
 The funding for active travel schemes increasingly includes funding aims related to drainage and environmental outcomes, which means green infrastructure should be a core priority in scheme design even where budgetary pressures occur.
-It should also include plans for continual maintenance and upkeep to ensure the infrastructure remains pleasant.

 Funding opportunities for transport schemes increasingly include objectives related to sustainable urban drainage and being environmentally responsible.
-Where appropriate, we will identify green infrastructure opportunities in designs and consult with our statutory stakeholders to receive their guidance on a suitable form and extent.
+We will identify green infrastructure opportunities in designs and consult with our statutory stakeholders to receive their guidance on a suitable form and extent.
 This means identifying the appropriate planting and drainage specific to the location considered.